 This post may contain affiliate links.
 Please read our disclosure policy.

-We’re using a few swaps with nutrition in mind, but you won’t be sacrificing any flavor.
+Weโre using a few swaps with nutrition in mind, but you wonโt be sacrificing any flavor.
+If you like a healthier muffin too, make sure to try my Chocolate Veggie Muffins, Blueberry Yogurt Muffins and Cottage Cheese Blueberry Muffins!

 These lemon muffins are made with healthy, wholesome ingredients like white whole wheat flour, chia seeds, honey, and Greek yogurt.
 They have fiber, protein, and essential vitamins and minerals that will help keep you full and satisfied for longer.